mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

 ### Map interactivity

 You can customize the map to the point of having it respond dynamically based on the actions your users are taking.
-Increase the text size of streets while a user is driving, emphasize points of interest tailored to a user's preferences, change your UI if user are near parks, trails, landmarks, or rivers.
+Increase the text size of streets while a user is driving, emphasize points of interest tailored to a user's preferences, or change your UI if users are at parks, trails, landmarks, or rivers.

 ![emojis](img/runtime-styling/Emoji.gif "an example showing emoji interaction")